fortitudo-tech/fortitudo.tech/README.rst

 This gives full flexibility in relation to working with these technologies.
 Hence, input checking is intentionally kept to a minimum.

-Fortitudo Technologies is a fintech company offering novel investment software as well as quantitative and digitalization consultancy to the investment management industry.
+Fortitudo Technologies offers novel investment software as well as quantitative and digitalization consultancy to the investment management industry.
 For more information, please visit our `website <https://fortitudo.tech>`_.

 Installation Instructions
 -------------------------